After Jeff Bezos, more allegations of intimidation against National Enquirer owner

 Crews has alleged that William Morris Endeavor agent Adam Venit grabbed and squeezed his crotch at a 2016 party.
 Venit denied the allegation in court documents.
 Crews and Venit agreed to settle the actor's civil lawsuit in September.
 Venit did not admit to the allegations but did take responsibility for the situation in a letter of apology to Crews.

-The flood of accusations against AMI recalled a 2017 op-ed, published in the Washington Post, by MSNBC "Morning Joe" co-hosts Mika Brzezinski and Joe Scarborough, who said that "top White House staff members warned that the National Enquirer was planning to publish a negative article about us unless we begged the president to have the story spiked."
+The flood of accusations against AMI recalled a 2017 op-ed article, published in The Washington Post, by MSNBC "Morning Joe" co-hosts Mika Brzezinski and Joe Scarborough, who wrote that "top White House staff members warned that the National Enquirer was planning to publish a negative article about us unless we begged the president to have the story spiked."

 "We ignored their desperate pleas," the MSNBC anchors wrote.